 Q. I am editing a book for Vernon Press.
 Can you help me identify reviewers?

-A. Yes we can help identify suitable referees from our growing community of reviewers.
+A. Yes, we can help identify suitable referees from our growing community of reviewers.
 If you can share the topics, we can provide you the names, areas of expertise/list of publications and contact details of potential reviewers so you can liaise with them directly.
-If they’re suitably qualified, it is also good practice to ask the authors of other chapters to do reviews, as it can promote coherence in edited volumes.
+If they’re suitably qualified, it is also good practice to ask the authors of other chapters to crry out reviews, as it can help promote coherence in edited volumes.